-Since 2014, MPs have registered around 6,000 bills, 90% of which have not been passed into laws.
-“Legislative spam”, populism and corruption have led to the lowest level of trust in parliament among citizens of other European countries – only 5%.
-What has been done to rectify the situation and what else needs to be done by lawmakers and the parliamentary administration.
-To read an interview with Jonathan Murphy, Project Manager, EU-UNDP Rada za Evropu.
+Since 2014, Ukraine's MPs have registered around 6,000 bills.
+However, 90 percent of these were never passed into law.
+“Legislative spam”, populism and corruption have led Ukrainians to have the lowest level of trust in parliament among citizens of any European countries – only 5 percent.
+What has been done to rectify the situation, and what else needs to be done by lawmakers and the parliamentary administration?
+Find out in this interview with Jonathan Murphy, Project Manager, EU-UNDP Rada za Evropu.

 Since 2015, the Verkhovna Rada, with the support of the EU and UNDP, has been implementing a self-reform strategy.
-The key tasks are to improve the efficiency of the parliament, get rid of the “legislative spam”, ensure the transparency and openness of the work of members of the parliament and the whole institution.
+The key tasks are to improve the efficiency of the parliament, getting rid of “legislative spam” and ensuring the transparency and openness of the work of members of parliament, and of the whole institution.

-However, trust in parliament remains one of the lowest among all the institutions in Ukraine.
-Is it possible for the Verkhovna Rada to be transformed and how these transformations should look like?
+However, trust in parliament remains among the lowest of all the institutions in Ukraine.
+Is it possible for the Verkhovna Rada to be transformed, and what sort transformations are required?

 Hello Jonathan.
-I will start with a more general question: what, in your opinion, was the most important task of the Verkhovna Rada during the last years and did it manage still to achieve it?
+I'll start with a more general question: What, in your opinion, has been the most important task of the Verkhovna Rada in recent years, and has it managed to achieve it yet?

-I would say that the general idea of reform is that the parliament should become a more effective institution.
-The one that would be able to represent the aspirations of the citizens who brought them to Maidan.
-The Rada had a tendency to accumulate thousands of bills from all possible areas, often many of them on one and the same topic.
-At the same time, Ukraine has assumed obligations of European integration, implementation of reforms that will make it a democratic European state – reforms should have become a priority for Ukraine.
-But the key task was to increase efficiency, transparency of the institution and thus accelerate the reform process.
+I'd say that the general idea behind reform is that the parliament should become a more effective institution: One that would be able to represent the aspirations of the citizens who stood on the Maidan.
+The Rada had a tendency to accumulate thousands of bills from all possible areas, and often many of them were on one and the same topic.
+At the same time, Ukraine has assumed obligations for European integration – the implementation of reforms that will make it a democratic European state.
+Reforms should have become a priority for Ukraine.
+But the key task was to increase the efficiency and transparency of the institution, and in that way accelerate the reform process.

-Many have heard such a phrase as the “legislative spam”.
-How would you explain it and did you manage to overcome this phenomenon?
+Many have heard the phrase “legislative spam”.
+How would you explain it, and have you managed to overcome this phenomenon?

-Members of the Ukrainian parliament, like members of the parliament all over the world, have the right of legislative initiative.
-For sure, they can offer many of their own bills.
-But members of the Ukrainian parliament are probably the world champions in implementing their right of legislative initiative.
-In the current convocation, members of the parliament have proposed about 6 thousand bills since 2014.
-This is an incredible number of documents.
-Many parliaments in the world approve only 10 or 20 laws throughout a year.
-Meanwhile, most of these documents, namely almost 90 percent, never become laws.
-But the parliament should consider these bills that often overlap each other.
-It is called the “legislative spam” or the legislative “tsunami.”
+Members of the Ukrainian parliament, like members of parliaments all over the world, have the right of legislative initiative.
+Certainly, they can offer many of their own bills.
+But members of the Ukrainian parliament are probably the world champions in exercising their right of legislative initiative.
+In the current convocation, members of the parliament have proposed about 6,000 bills since 2014.
+That's an incredible number of documents.
+Many parliaments in the world approve only 10 or 20 laws in a year.
+Meanwhile, most of these documents, almost 90 percent, never become laws.
+But the parliament still has to consider these bills, which often overlap each other.
+It is called “legislative spam” or alegislative “tsunami.”

-Among other elements of the parliamentary reform, there was the task of making it more open and transparent.
-Did this succeed and what was the Verkhovna Rada really needed to do to become a more open institution?
+Among other elements of parliamentary reform, there was the task of making it more open and transparent.
+Did this succeed, and what did the Verkhovna Rada really need to do to become a more open institution?

 In 2016, the Verkhovna Rada adopted a plan of work towards greater openness and transparency.
-It was developed together with representatives of civil society and it included many different elements.
-In particular, the financial transparency of the members of the parliament and their activities, budget of the institution, greater openness of the committees.
+It was developed together with representatives of civil society, and it included many different elements.
+In particular, the plan foresaw the financial transparency of the members of the parliament and their activities, greater openness of the budget of the institution, and of itscommittees.

-Compared to other European states, the balance between different branches of power in Ukraine is really a bit special.
+Compared to other European states, the balance between the different branches of power in Ukraine is really quite special.
 In most countries, the government is mainly the legislative initiator, it forms the agenda.
-So, 80-90% of the laws that are proposed and approved are government initiatives.
+So, 80-90 percent of the laws that are proposed and approved are government initiatives.
 The main task of the parliament is to debate these initiatives, often to work out and improve bills, but in general, it is important for the government to maintain a certain consistency.
 It means that the government should adhere to its reform strategy, which is implemented through the parliament.

-In Ukraine, everyone is engaged in lawmaking, and only 40 to 50% of the government’s proposals turn into laws.
-It is a much lower indicator compared to the other countries.
-At the same time, the president’s proposals are more likely to turn into laws – with a probability of 80-90%.
+In Ukraine, everyone is engaged in lawmaking, and only 40 to 50 percent of the government’s proposals turn into laws.
+This is a much lower indicator compared to other countries.
+At the same time, the president’s proposals are more likely to turn into laws – with a probability of 80-90 percent.
 But this is normal.
-Mainly these initiatives are related to national security, defense, where these laws are a priority and, in general, there is a general consensus on them.
+Mainly these initiatives are related to national security, defense, where these laws are a priority and where there is usually a general consensus on them.

 Another problem in Ukraine is that often important bills are a personal initiative of parliamentarians, and this is again a certain sign of weakness of the government.
-Probably, it is often difficult to reach agreement in the Cabinet of Ministers, therefore the minister appeals to the member of the parliament, who in turn proposes the bill.
-This is uncharacteristic for most democratic countries.
-And it shows that there is no consistency in the management of the state.
+Probably, it's because it's often difficult to reach agreement in the Cabinet of Ministers, therefore the minister appeals to a member of parliament, who in turn pus forward a bill.
+This is uncharacteristic of most democratic countries.
+And it shows that there's no consistency in the management of the state.
 Ukraine will have to work on it.

-The fact that the members of the parliament are the main legislative initiators is considered part of the Ukrainian political culture, the key element of which is corruption.
-Many of the Ukrainians are convinced: to offer any law, it is enough to pay a member of the parliament – this is often the case.
-How to change such an understanding of political culture and, indeed, the political culture itself?
+The fact that members of parliament are the main legislative initiators is considered part of the Ukrainian political culture, a key element of which is corruption.
+Many Ukrainians are convinced: to propose any law, it's enough to pay off a member of the parliament – this is often the case.
+How can such an understanding of political culture and, indeed, the political culture itself, be changed?

-Indeed, corruption is a key issue – Ukraine is far from being on the best positions in the world corrupt ratings.
-But many members of the parliament propose bills, believing that their districts will then be satisfied with them, because it is a sign of how hard they work.
-But this is not the best train of thought.
+Indeed, corruption is a key issue – Ukraine is far from being in the best positions in the world corruption ratings.
+But many members of parliament propose bills in the belief that this will please their consituents, and will be a sign of how hard they are working.
+But this is not the best way to think about it.
 These hundreds of bills actually just block the work of the parliament.

-In order to ensure that political processes are managed not by hidden financial interests, it is necessary to claim further transparency, declaration of business interests, regulation of lobbying – all these things are very important.
-But ultimately, it is Ukrainian citizens who must bring government officials to justice.
-I think that still many people in Ukraine do not believe that they can influence the political system.
+In order to ensure that political processes are managed not by hidden financial interests, it is necessary to call for further transparency, declaration of business interests, the regulation of lobbying – all of these things are very important.
+But ultimately, it is Ukrainian citizens who must hold government officials to account.
+I think that a lot of people in Ukraine still don't believe that they can influence the political system.

 Is this also one of the reasons why the Verkhovna Rada still has the lowest level of trust among all state institutions?

-In fact, in most countries, the parliament is the institution with the least trust among citizens.
+In fact, in most countries, the parliament is the institution that is least trusted by citizens.
 So it’s not so unusual.
-But in general, trust in the parliament in Ukraine is lower than in other countries of the world.
-I think this is a reflection of the fact that people had high expectations after the Revolution of Dignity, and these changes did not happen as quickly as we wanted them to happen.
-But, in my opinion, changes re never occur so quickly after the revolution.
-However, people also have the right to be disappointed.
+But overall, trust in the parliament in Ukraine is lower than in other countries of the world.
+I think this is a reflection of the fact that people had high expectations after the Revolution of Dignity, and these changes did not happen as quickly as we wanted them to.
+But, in my opinion, changes never happen so quickly after a revolution.
+At the same time, the people also have the right to be disappointed.

-The only solution in this case can be to involve the citizens themselves in this process, at the same time realizing that there is no simple and fast solution: the salary from tomorrow cannot be doubled; gas cannot be made free of charge.
-And politicians who promise such things actually undermine democracy.
-After all, when you give promises that cannot be kept, people cease to believe in the political system and this is a threat to democracy.
+The only solution in this case is to involve the citizens themselves in this process, at the same time realizing that there is no simple and fast solution: salaries can't be doubled from tomorrow; gas can't be made free of charge – politicians who promise such things are actually undermining democracy.
+After all, when you give promises that cannot be kept, people cease to believe in the political system, and this is a threat to democracy.

-But we are talking not only about the Revolution of Dignity and its demands.
-We are still a country that is experiencing war.
+But we're not only talking about the Revolution of Dignity and its demands.
+We're still a country at war.
 Does the parliament perform its role here?
-Does it communicate how to resolve this conflict, how to live after the war?
-Does it at least show readiness for this?
+Is it communicating about how to resolve this conflict, how we'll live after the war?
+Does it at least show and readiness to do so?

-For example, in comparison with its great neighbour from the east, Ukraine is a free state, it integrates into Europe, and has a very positive future, namely because of its integration into European democratic values.
+For example, in comparison with its great neighbour in the east, Ukraine is a free state, it is integrating into Europe, and it has a very positive future, namely because of its integration into European democratic values.
 In my opinion, the development of the Ukrainian state should be based on what all Ukrainians share, not on what separates them – either the language they speak or the region they live in.

-In my opinion, populism is a great risk as in other countries.
-People who say loudly that they have simple solutions to complex problems.
-But, as great politicians have said long before me: there are simple solutions to complex problems and all of them are wrong.
+In my opinion, populism is a great risk here, as in other countries.
+(Populists are) people who say loudly that they have simple solutions to complex problems.
+But, as great politicians have said long before me: there are simple solutions to complex problems, and all of them are wrong.
 So, in fact, there are no simple solutions.
-In order to avoid the risk of populism, which the whole world faces today, it is important for the parliament and the government to continue reforms, demonstrate results, get rid of corruption and work on economic growth.
+In order to avoid the risk of populism, which the whole world faces today, it is important for the parliament and the government to continue reforms, demonstrate results, get rid of corruption, and work on economic growth.

 The main thing is to show that there is some progress.
-Perhaps not as fast as people want, but there’s a move forward, and let’s not rely on simple solutions that will not work anyway.
-They can only worsen the situation and launch another cycle of problems that Ukraine does not definitely need today.
+Perhaps not as fast as people want, but there’s some movement forward, and let’s not rely on simple solutions that will not work anyway.
+They can only worsen the situation and launch another cycle of problems that Ukraine definitely doesn't need today.